manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 hello MAYBE world
 ```

-`MAYBE` operator works much like operator `|` but doesn't return documents which match only right subtree expression.
+The `MAYBE` operator functions similarly to the `|` operator, but it does not return documents that match only the right subtree expression.

 ### Negation operator